mdeagen/nmcuration/in-progress/Bera_2011_TActa/README.md

 2020-07-24: Removed Fig 6 from datasets of interest (M.E.D.)
 * All info in Fig 6 is contained in Fig 5 (labels & legend)

+2020-07-29: Added the code and Submissions to repo (H.D.)
+* Included the python code
+* Added "Submissions" folder

 ---